Amr-Reda/shopping-list-app/README.md

 2. Copy `.env.example` content into `.env` file and add the values for each variable.
 3. Run `npm install` to Install the node_modules in the package.json.
 4. Run `npm start` to start the project and it will listen to port 8000.

+NOTE: every uniqe ip address has only one shopping list.